MicrosoftDocs/azure-docs/articles/cognitive-services/Face/QuickStarts/python-sdk.md

 The following code creates a **PersonGroup** with three different **Person** objects.
 It associates each **Person** with a set of example images, and then it trains to be able to recognize each person.

-In order to step through this scenario, you need three sets of face images corresponding to three different people.
-The code below defines three **Person** objects and looks for image files that start with `adult1`, `adult2`, and `child`.
+In order to step through this scenario, you need to save the following images to the root directory of your project: https://github.com/Azure-Samples/cognitive-services-sample-data-files/tree/master/Face/images.

+This group of images contains three sets of face images corresponding to three different people.
+The code will define three **Person** objects and associate them with image files that start with `woman`, `man`, and `child`.

 Once you've set up your images, define a label for the **PersonGroup** object you'll create.